The ACNC has transitional reporting arrangements in place with several government agencies.

 Office of the Registrar of Indigenous Corporations (ORIC)

-Indigenous corporations registered with ORIC must continue to comply with ORIC's reporting obligations, unless otherwise notified.
+Indigenous corporations registered with ORIC are not required to submit an Annual Information Statement or financial reports with the ACNC.
+Charities must continue to comply with ORIC's reporting obligations, unless otherwise notified.

 The ACNC works in partnership with ORIC.
 The arrangement we have allows Indigenous corporations to continue to operate and report to ORIC as they have always done, without the burden of having to report separately to the ACNC.